pasqualerossi/42-School-Exam-Rank-02/README.md

 # Norminette

-No Norminette in the Exam
+There is no Norminette in the exam.

 # Exam Details